TiBarification/SCPDiscord-LabAPI/docs/Languages.md

 ### Order of operations

-As this config is basically just doing lots of replacements on the same message before sending it, the order of operation may matter to you.
+As this config is basically just doing lots of replacements on the same message before sending it, the order of operations may matter to you.

 The replacements are executed in the following order: